The many types of massage techniques offer something for almost anyone. Enjoy the following articles.

 Acupressure Massage balances your body's energy, releases tension, and increases circulation by applying pressure to specific acupoints (the same ones used in acupuncture).

-Amma (also spelled anma) is traditional Japanese massage, which developed based on Chinese anmo (massage) that Buddhist priest Gan Jin Osho introduced to Japan in the sixth century.
+Amma (also spelled anma) is traditional Japanese massage, which developed based on Chinese anmo (massage) introduced by Buddhist priest Gan Jin Osho to Japan in the sixth century.
 In the 17th century, Waichi Sugiyama, who was blind, was a central influence in amma development.
 He set up amma schools for blind people, and blind amma practitioners were common into the 20th century.
 This technique combines deep-tissue bodywork to muscles and ligaments with the application of pressure to specific acupoints.

 AMMA Therapy® uses Chinese medical principles to assess and evaluate imbalances in the body's energy system.
 This therapy, developed and trademarked by Tina Sohn, includes deep bodywork, diet, herbs, nutritional supplements, and the use of external herbal applications.

 Ayurveda Massage is part of the ayurvedic tradition of India and includes abhyanga and marma therapy.
 Marmas are sensitive zones somewhat similar to the acupoints of Traditional Chinese Medicine but covering larger areas.
 In addition to marma massage, marma therapy includes aromas, herbs, pranic healing, and yoga practices to balance the ayurvedic doshas (vatta, pitta, kapha).
 Indian Head Massage is also part of the ayurveda tradition.

 Chi Nei Tsang is of Taoist Chinese origin and means "working the energy of the internal organs."
 Practitioners are trained in Chi Kung, and they mostly massage your abdomen with deep, soft, and gentle touches for the purpose of training your internal organs to work more efficiently.